 ELWYN S. OPPENHEIMER, Supervisor, Assembly Ordering, began working at Rohr on Oct.
 24, 1940, in timekeeping, picking up time on various projects.
 He says one of his prime interests through the years has been watching this company grow.
-He and his wife have four boys and a girl, find that working in the yard and adding to their home in Bonita takes up most of their spare time. controlled machines has been developed to an extensive degree at Rohr.
-As rapidly as was practicable boring and milling machines, skin mills and Drivmatic riveters were converted to tape control and today, in mid-1965, there are 18 units in operation.
-This conversion is in line with the Company's policy of keeping abreast of modern manufacturing developments.
-The United States Chamber of Commerce a year ago said Rohr was the nation's outstanding user of numerically controlled machines.
-For several years Rohr management watched the rapid approach of the space age and, consistent with its policy of diversification in areas of manufacture best suited to its capabilities, moved into the missile and rocket field.
-One of its earlier challenges was the fabrication of filament-wound rocket engine and fuel cases.
-After a few pilot runs with conventional filament winding machines, Company engineers and technicians devised a machine to be operated by numerical or tape control, the first of its kind in the industry.
-Moving rapidly into the manufacture of space products, the Company followed the policy that has enabled it to be prepared to manufacture anything the industry requires.
-It built a 70-foot high structure at the Riverside plant and installed large boring mills, curing ovens, hydroclaves, capable of handling the largest rocket and missile components.
-It has fabricated several rocket nozzles, all of which have successfully been fired.
-One of the nozzles for a 156-inch solid fuel Thiokol space booster, was test fired in February, 1965.
-The engine to which it was attached produced more than 3 million pounds of thrust.
-In 19 test firings, no Rohr-built part has failed.
+He and his wife have four boys and a girl, find that working in the yard and adding to their home in Bonita takes up most of their spare time.

 With the demand for space components increasing, Rohr next established the Space Products Division for the same reasons that led to the successful creation of the Antenna Division, and Company foresight in building the Hall of Giants, as the facility is known, has been more than justified.

 As the Company's diversification program broadened, it was decided in 1961 to drop "aircraft" from the corporate name, and henceforth be known as Rohr Corporation.
 This in no way meant that there would be a slackening of efforts in the aircraft industry which still accounts for approximately 88 percent of our total sales volume.
 Rather, it meant that in view of the larger area covered by the Company's activities in the entire areospace field the word "aircraft" might be construed as limiting its objectives.
 The Company last year created the Architectural Division to take over research, development and production in the field of home building, which began on an experimental scale three years earlier at Riverside.
 A plant was acquired at Fullerton, California, where limited production got under way several months ago.

 The period of research and development has reached the point where plant facilities are capable of increased production, and it is anticipated that further write-offs of developmental costs will become unnecessary by the end of the year.

 In 25 years the Company that started with one man's idea and a determination to serve one of the nation's most important and fastest growing industries, has come a long way.
 From a beginning, when a few small parts were made by hand for the aircraft of that day, it has grown to become one of the industry's largest subcontracting firms.
 Except for the bare engines themselves, it is capable of manufacturing any structural part or assembly for any airplane or space vehicle, either commercial or military.

 Progressive leadership enabled the Company to make the transition from the now obsolete piston engine aircraft to the modern jets and on into the space field.
 By always looking ahead, anticipating what the industry will need next year, five, ten, or more years ahead, and preparing with capable manpower and the modern facilities, Rohr has proved that there's always a reward for those who keep busy and do not waste time listening to the pessimists who loudly proclaim that it can't be done.
-ROHR Magazine, Summer, 1965

-REINHARD W. ELSNER, Foreman, Hand Forming, started working in the foundry and in the planish departments at Rohr on Nov.
+REINHARD W. ELSNER, Foreman, Hand Forming, started working in the foundry and in the plantsh departments at Rohr on Nov.
 27, 1940.
 His entire time spent at Rohr has been in related departments.
 He is especially proud of two great-grandsons.

 GILES H. COOK, Foreman, hydro press, began his career at Rohr on Nov.
 25, 1940, as a drophammer operator.
-With the exception of $1\frac{1}{2}$ years spent in honeycomb core manufacturing operations, he has spent the greatest portion of his time in the drophammer and hydro press departments.
+With the exception of 11⁄2 years spent in honeycomb core manufacturing operations, he has spent the greatest portion of his time in the drophammer and hydro press departments.